wesselvdv/pgbouncer/doc/usage.md

     Unix socket and OS supports getting process ID info, its OS PID.
-Otherwise it's extracted from cancel packet the server sent, which should be the PID in case the server is PostgreSQL, but it's a random number in case the server it is another PgBouncer.
+Otherwise it's extracted from cancel packet the server sent, which should be the PID in case the server is PostgreSQL, but it's a random number in case the server it is another pg_ddm.

 tls
 :   A string with TLS connection information, or empty if not using TLS.